erajasekar/AITILA/PITCHME.md

 ---
 ## How to make this useful beyond Hackathon?

-We can apply idea to correlate other log lines as well.
+We can extend idea to correlate other log lines as well.
 Eg. Correlate `AILTN` and `AUGEN` using request id.

 ---